gdm85/distrilock/README.md

 ### Is the client concurrency-safe?

-No. One client corresponds to one session which corresponds to one (TCP|Websocket) connection, which is not safe to use across goroutines.
+No. One TCP/websocket client corresponds to one session, which in turn corresponds to one connection; TCP/websocket connections are not safe to use across goroutines.

 If you need a concurrency-safe client, use the provided wrapper client in `client/concurrent` as in:
 ```go
 	// create a regular client